-Akkulka Exploration Licence and Contract
+Akkulka Exploration Licence and Contract (Exploration and pilot oil production)

 - The Akkulka Exploration Licence and Contract was entered into between the Kazakh State Committee of Investments and TAG on November 17, 1998 for an initial five year period.
-Subsequent extensions were granted, with the most recent in 2015, providing a period of four years up to March 10, 2019. - The Akkulka Exploration Licence and Contract grants TAG exploration and production rights over a gross area of approximately 1,672.7 km (413,321 acres) at sub-Paleogene level and 826.8km (204,317 acres) at post-Paleogene level.
-The acreage specified is from surface to base tertiary.

-• The Doris oil field (in the Akkulka Exploration Licence and Contract area) commenced pilot production in January 2011.
+Subsequent extensions were granted, with the most recent in 2015, providing a period of four years up to March 10, 2019. - The Akkulka Exploration Licence and Contract grants TAG exploration and production rights over a gross area of approximately 1,672.7 km2 (413,321 acres) at sub-Paleogene level and 826.8km2 (204,317 acres) at post-Paleogene level.
+The acreage specified is from surface to base tertiary. - The Doris oil field (in the Akkulka Exploration Licence and Contract area) commenced pilot production in January 2011.

-Akkulka Production Contract (Gas)
+Akkulka Production Contract (Gas production)